Artyk, Turkmenistan

 Artyk is a village in Kaka District, Ahal Province, Turkmenistan.
 It is primarily noteworthy as a border crossing into Iran at Lotfabad, one of three such crossings in Ahal Province.
+In 2022, it had a population of 2,466 people.

 Etymology

 The word artyk means "excess" in Turkmen.
 It was the name of one of the first settlers in this area.